ROOSEVELT—U-BOATS ARE “RATTLESNAKES OF THE ATLANTIC”

 Roosevelt’s response was prophetic: “We have wished to avoid shooting.
 But the shooting has started.
 And history has recorded who fired the first shot.
 In the long run, however, all that will matter is who fires the last shot.”
 But FDR kept his pistol holstered, even on October 31, 1941, the day U‑552 sank the first U.S. Navy vessel, the USS Reuben James, west of Iceland with a loss of 100 crewmen.
 Germany called the Reuben James fair game because the U.S. destroyer was escorting British merchant ships.
 So that’s where things stood between the two powers until December 7, 1941, the date of the Japanese surprise attack on the U.S. fleet and airfields at Pearl Harbor, Hawaii.
 Without technically being forced or even obligated by treaty to do so, Hitler declared war on the United States four days later as a gesture of Axis solidarity with Japan, a country on the other side of the world.
 The December 11 declaration was, Hitler told his foreign minister, Joachim von Ribbentrop, the “politically correct” thing to do.

-The U.S. Navy on the Eve of War with Germany, 1941
+U.S. Merchant Marine and Navy on the Eve of War with Germany, 1941

-Right: USS Kearny at Reykjavík, Iceland, two days after the destroyer had been torpedoed by the U‑568 on October 17, 1941.
-The USS Monssen is alongside.
-The torpedo hole is visible in the middle of Kearny’s starboard side.
-The Kearny, assisting three other U.S. destroyers, came to the rescue of a beleaguered convoy whose Canadian escorts were being mauled by a U‑boat wolf pack when it came under attack.
+Left: USS Kearny at Hvalfjordur naval base near Reykjavik, Iceland, two days after the destroyer had been struck by one of three torpedoes fired by U‑568 on October 17, 1941.
+Sister escort destroyer USS Greer is portside.
+The cavernous torpedo hole is visible in the middle of Kearny’s starboard side below and aft of the bridge.
+The Kearny, assisting four other U.S. warships, came to the nighttime rescue of the beleaguered, slow-moving convoy SC‑48 whose Canadian escorts were being mauled by a U‑boat wolf pack when it came under attack in bad weather.
+Two American ships were sunk during the attack, causing dozens of casualties: the British-flagged Anglo-American Oil Co. tanker W.C.
+Teagle and the U.S.-Panamanian freighter Bold Venture sailing for Liverpool, England, with a cargo of cotton, iron, steel, copper, and wood.
 Casualties among Kearny’s crew included 11 dead and 22 injured.
-In FDR’s Navy Day speech on October 27, 1941, the former Undersecretary of the Navy and now president announced, “The shooting has started and we Americans have taken our battle stations.”
+In FDR’s Navy Day speech on October 27, 1941, 6‑1/2 weeks before the country was officially at war with Germany, the former Undersecretary of the U.S. Navy and now president announced, “The shooting has started and we Americans have taken our battle stations.”

-Left: The USS Reuben James—a four-funnel, post-World War I destroyer—was sunk on October 31, 1941, by U‑552 west of Iceland as she and four other destroyers escorted an eastbound convoy sailing from Newfoundland.
+Right: USS Reuben James—a four-funnel, post-World War I destroyer—was sunk on the night of October 30/31, 1941, by U‑552 west of Iceland as she and four other destroyers escorted HX156, an eastbound convoy sailing from Argentia, Newfoundland.
 A torpedo hit the forward section of the Reuben James.
 When an ammunition magazine exploded it blew off the entire bow of “Ol’ Rube,” which sank immediately; the aft section sank five minutes later.
 Of the 144‑man crew, only 44 survived.
-Tragically, many of the crewmembers were killed by the escort destroyer’s own unsecured depth charges, which armed themselves in frigid ocean water and exploded as the men tread water (ship’s lifeboats were rendered unusable).
+Tragically, many of the crewmembers were killed by the escort destroyer’s own unsecured depth charges, which armed themselves in frigid ocean water and exploded as the men treaded water (ship’s lifeboats were rendered unusable).
 Counting the conflict in China, the Reuben James was the second U.S. Navy ship sunk by hostile action in World War II.
 The river gunboat USS Panay, serving in the U.S. Yangtze Patrol in China, was bombed, strafed, and sunk by Japanese aircraft on December 12, 1937, with a loss of 4 dead and 43 sailors and 5 civilians wounded.